Apio's terminology

 -

-Apio home - The directory where Apio stores its packages and profile file.
+Apio home - The directory where Apio stores its profile file.
 Defaults to

 ApioContext - A key Apio class instantiated at the start of each command.
 It provides access to Apio's resources and project and profile information.